 (Click diagram for full size)

 Figure f-tcd.
-Multi-aspectual factors in Town Centre Development, developed by Gareth Jones and Warrington Borough Council; used by permission.
+Multi-aspectual inference net for assessing Town Centre Development; used by permission.

 (Click diagram for full size)